Jonny-exe/binary-fractions/binary_fractions/README.md

 **Returns**:

-  str, TwosComplement: returns twos-complement without exponent.
+  Union[str, TwosComplement]: returns twos-complement without exponent.
   Return type is
   str if input was of class str, return type is TwosComplement if input was of class TwosComplement.